MiniZinc/libminizinc/en/solvers.rst

 3. Run ``minizinc --solvers``.
 The Couenne solver should appear in the list of solvers now.
 4. Run ``minizinc --solver couenne model.mzn`` on some MiniZinc model, or use Couenne from the MiniZinc IDE.

 The AMPL NL support is currently experimental, and your MiniZinc model is translated to NL without regard for the capabilities of the target solver.
 For example, Ipopt only supports continuous variables, so translating a model with integer variables will result in a solver-level error message.
 There is currently no support for translating Boolean variables and constraints into 0/1 integer variables (as required by e.g. Couenne).
-You can experiment with the standard linearisation library, using the ``-Glinear`` flag.
-However, this will linearise all integer constraints, even the ones that solvers like Couenne may support natively (it does allow you to use non-linear constraints on float variables, though).
+You can experiment with the standard linearisation library, using the ``-Glinear [-DQuadrFloat=true -DQuadrInt=true]`` flag.
+However, this will either linearise all integer constraints, even the ones that solvers like Couenne may support natively, or use non-convex representation.
 We will ship dedicated solver libraries for some NL solvers with future versions of MiniZinc.